 Essential Habits for Streamlined Bookkeeping for Consultants

-The absolute “Golden Rule” of Business Bookkeeping is the separation of church and state: never mix personal and business finances.
-Open a dedicated business bank account and credit card.
-This makes reconciliation faster and protects you in the event of an audit.
+The first rule is separation.
+Never mix personal and business finances.
+A dedicated business bank account and business credit card make reconciliation cleaner, reduce confusion, and protect the business in the event of a review or audit.

 Automating Bookkeeping for Consultants with AI Tools